nginxinc/nginx-amplify-doc/amplify-guide.md

   access_log  /var/log/nginx/access.log  main_ext;
   ```

   **Note.** Please bear in mind that by default the agent will process all access logs that are found in your log directory.
 If you define a new log file with the extended log format that will contain the entries being already logged to another access log, your metrics might be counted twice.
+Please refer to the agent configuration section above to learn how to exclude specific log files from processing.

   * The [error.log](http://nginx.org/en/docs/ngx_core_module.html#error_log) log level should be set to `warn`.